 Assistive technology

 In addition to interpreting and captioning services, assistive technology can help deaf and hard-of-hearing students with their studies.
-For example, e-textbooks offer features such as note sharing and instructor annotations that make it easier for deaf and hard-of-hearing students to collaborate with their professors and peers.
-There are also a number of devices and applications that deaf and hard-of-hearing students can obtain on their own to improve the quality of their college experience — see section below.
+For example, e-textbooks offer features such as note-sharing and instructor annotations, making it easier for hearing-impaired students to collaborate with their professors and peers.
+Hearing-impaired students can also obtain a number of devices and applications on their own to improve the quality of their college experience — see the section below.

 What if your school doesn’t offer accommodations?